 Since a successful Save Sutton House campaign, itself followed by renovations and restorations, the grand building has been open to the public since 1994 as a museum, a cafe, an art gallery and a book / gift shop.

 In central Whitechapel, Genesis Cinema is a real gem of entertainment.
-This old-school local cinema has had a recent renovation and features three screens with Screen 1 being the largest.
+This old-school local cinema has had a recent renovation and features five screens with Screen 1 being the largest.
 The cinema’s relaxed atmosphere combines with older locals having a coffee social and creative young-professionals tapping away on their laptops at the Grindhouse café.